Warehouse Shelving

 4.5 Mezzanine floors

 A mezzanine floor is a raised storage platform that is used to increase the available floor space.
 This method of increasing storage is very flexible, both the ground and mezzanine floors can be fitted out with shelving customized to the needs of the warehouse.
-The mezzanine can also be fitted out as a workspace or office space.
+The mezzanine can also be fitted out as: a workspace, a showroom for customers or as an office space.

 5. Conclusion